 Preheat oven to 350 degrees.
 Score fish on both sides and then season with salt and black pepper and place in a roasting pan.

-Pour oil into a large heavy-bottomed saucepan and stir in the flour.
-Cook over medium heat making sure to keep stirring until roux becomes a deep brown color and has a nutty aroma.
+In a pan over medium heat, add your roux.
 Add the onions, bell peppers and celery.
 Cook for 5-6 minutes and then add garlic, blue crabs, wine, creole seasoning and red pepper flakes.
-Cook until wine has reduced in half.
+Cook for 3-4 minutes.

-Increase the heat and add the tomatoes, shrimp stock, tarragon, and bay leaves.
+Increase the heat and add the can of tomatoes, shrimp stock, tarragon, and bay leaves.
 Bring to a boil and season with salt, pepper and Worcestershire sauce.

 Pour creole sauce over the redfish and cover with foil.
 Bake for 35-40 minutes.
 Remove foil and add shrimp and oysters (if using) around fish and bake uncovered for another 15-20 minutes.